Nagesh-bhimari/bharat_intern-tasks/README.md

 I'm Nagesh_bhimari AI& ML and Data Science Enthusiast Working on this Project IRIS CLASSIFICATION USING MACHINE LEARNING
+Here is the step by step procedure of working
 1. Problem Definition:
 Define the problem you want to solve, whether it's classification, regression, or another task.
 For example, let's say you want to classify emails as spam or not spam.